 Dividend investing is one of the most battle-tested investment strategies.
 Regular dividend payments can be used to cover living expenses or can be reinvested.
 Dividend investing can be an excellent way to generate fixed-income in one’s investment portfolio.

-Are you interested in increasing the fixed income portion of your investment portfolio, but completely unhappy at the fact that even very long-term bonds are paying interest rates in the low single digits?
-If you are, there are at least five reasons why dividend stocks may be better than bonds, if income is what you are looking for.
+Most people automatically think of bonds and cash equivalents when they think about the fixed income portion of their investment portfolio.
+However, many people are unhappy that even very long-term bonds are paying interest rates in the low single digits.
+There are at least five reasons why dividend stocks may be better than bonds if income is what you are looking for.

 While there is a general perception of safety when it comes to investing in bonds, that mostly applies to the shortest term securities (under five years).
 Bonds, long-term bonds in particular (maturities of 10 years or more), are interest rate sensitive, and move in inverse directions to interest rate changes.

 If you are holding a 20-year bond with a 3% coupon rate, and interest rates rise to 4%, the value of your bonds will fall significantly.
 This happens because bond prices adjust to roughly match the yield on currently issued securities.

 Dividend stocks are likely to be affected by rising interest rates as well.
 However, the effect will generally be less for dividend stocks than for bonds.
 This is because dividend stocks are first and foremost stocks – not bonds – and also because the issuing company always has the option to increase the dividend payment in order to support the stock price.

 To think of the relationship in the simplest terms, in a rising rate environment, dividend stock prices may fall, but bond prices will fall.

 2. Long-Term Bonds Behave More Like Stocks Than Fixed Income Investments

 Bonds with maturities of greater than 10 years, and especially more than 20 years, can behave a lot more like stocks than like bonds.
 The reason is because of changes in interest rates, as discussed above.